Katie10sfeldt/githubTest/javascript.md

 - JavaScript is a scripting language, not a programing language, meaning it cannot communitcate directly with database or file system on a computer
 - Javascript is a "client side" language, meaning it runs on the users browser.
 - JavaScript is not, and has nothing to do with JAVA.
 It was only named that way because JAVA was popular at the time.
 It's real name is ECMAScript.

+## Day 3 - Writing with JavaScript
+When writing with JavaScript, to embed it into an html, it must be placed within `<script></script> tags.